 What the World Food Programme is doing in Zimbabwe

 Humanitarian assistanceWFP works to enable food-insecure people, including refugees, in the most affected districts to meet their basic food and nutrition requirements during severe seasonal shocks or other crises.
 WFP will continue to provide assistance in seasonal lean periods, which can escalate to crisis level.
 The objective is to improve access to food and ensure that vulnerable people consume an adequate and nutritious diet in times of need.

-WFP supports efforts to reduce stunting rates of children in prioritized districts in line with national and global targets by 2025.
+NutritionWFP is supporting efforts to reduce stunting rates of children in prioritized districts by 2025, in line with national and global targets.
 The goal is to improve the diets of young children, increase access to low-cost fortified foods, reduce stunting and micronutrient deficiencies among children aged from 6 months to 2 years, and optimize the Government’s nutrition programming.

 Support to smallholder farmersWFP aims to enable smallholder farmers to have increased access to well-functioning markets by 2030 through activities that address the lack of systems and institutions to support efficient and profitable marketing.

 Rural resilience to climate shocksTo support food insecure rural households in achieving food security and demonstrating resilience to seasonal shocks and stressors, WFP provides cash or food to meet families’ short-term needs in the short-term, while assets – such as water harvesting systems – are rehabilitated or created for long-term food security.

-Social protectionWFP is contributing to Zimbabwe’s social protection system ensures that chronically vulnerable populations across the country are able to meet their basic needs all year round.
+Social protectionWFP is contributing to Zimbabwe’s social protection system, so that chronically vulnerable populations across the country are able to meet their basic needs all year round.
 WFP aims to improve national institutions and systems to enhance the quality and outcomes of humanitarian responses in the short term, while minimizing the need for humanitarian responses in future.

 Supply chain solutionsWFP provides partners with cost-effective and efficient logistics and procurement expertise and services.